bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 df.to_parquet("my_data.pq")
 ```

-To run the example, save it in a file called `example.py` and run it using mpiexec, e.g.:
+To run the example, save it in a file called `example.py` and run it using `mpiexec`, e.g.:

 ```console
 mpiexec -n 8 python example.py